 Following in the footsteps of his father, Tawck established a passion for art well before he took his first footsteps.
 Those early teachings and a lifetime of creative competitiveness with his younger brother Haser, have manifested into global endeavours and successful creative careers for the both of them.

-“Being Māori and having an undeniable passion for graffiti and realism, it only made sense that I would gravitate towards the merging of all three styles - using Moko flows, realism and fragmental elements of graffiti”.
+“Being Māori and having an undeniable passion for graffiti and realism, it only made sense these styles would play a huge influence in my pieces - using Moko flows, realism and fragmental elements of graffiti”.

 From his studio practice, tattooing and public murals, Tawck has created an organic abstract style that allows him to be versatile, but at the same time utilise elements that flow together harmoniously in a way that enables him to connect with the viewer.

 “I want their eye to travel through the piece, so movement and flow is important.
 It’s like a photograph - creating focus points in a piece has always been my priority as it allows me to tell a story and make a connection with the viewer”.